Sheriffs in the United States: North Carolina

 The office of sheriff is the oldest public office in North Carolina (established in 1662).
 It was constitutionally mandated in North Carolina in 1776.
 It is an elected law enforcement office.

 The sheriff has duties in all three branches of law enforcement: Policing, Courts/Criminal Justice and Corrections/Jail.
 The Office of the Sheriff is the primary law enforcement agency for the unincorporated areas of North Carolina's counties.
-The Sheriff, as the county's chief law enforcement officer, has jurisdiction anywhere in the county, including municipalities, where the Sheriff's Office provides assistance and support to municipal law enforcement agencies, who have primary jurisdiction in their respective municipalities.
+The sheriff, as the county's chief law enforcement officer, has jurisdiction anywhere in the county, including municipalities, where the Sheriff's Office provides assistance and support to municipal law enforcement agencies, who have primary jurisdiction in their respective municipalities.

 Law enforcement duties of this Office include patrolling the counties, preventing crime, investigating violations of the law, and apprehending law violators.
 In addition, support services, such as communications, evidence, and property control services are provided.
-The Sheriff is also responsible for keeping and maintaining the common jail of the county, which currently consists of separate detention facilities at the County Public Safety Centers and the Detention Annex if required by the counties.
+The sheriff is also responsible for keeping and maintaining the common jail of the county, which currently consists of separate detention facilities at the County Public Safety Centers and the Detention Annex if required by the counties.
 The Office is responsible for transporting prisoners for court appearances.

 In the area of judicial services, the Office of the Sheriff serves as the enforcement arm of the North Carolina General Court of Justice.
 The Office serves civil and criminal processes issued by the courts, which often includes arresting persons and bringing them before the courts, as well as the seizure and sale of personal and real property to satisfy court judgments.
-The Sheriff is responsible for courtroom security in the District and Superior courtrooms in the county.
+The sheriff is responsible for courtroom security in the District and Superior courtrooms in the county.

-Other miscellaneous duties of the Office mandated by the State include pistol purchase permits, concealed handgun permits, parade and picketing permits, and maintaining registries of sexual offenders and domestic violators.
+Other miscellaneous duties of the Office mandated by the State include, concealed handgun permits, parade and picketing permits, and maintaining registries of sexual offenders and domestic violators.